tanneroconnor/the-shred-shed/README.md

-# The Shred Shed
+# The Shred Shed: A Music Practicing Web Application

+Introducing The Shred Shed - the ultimate web application for guitar enthusiasts!
+This dynamic tool is designed to help you visualize chords and scales on the guitar neck, while also providing a handy calculator for note names and scale degrees.
+Whether you're a beginner or an advanced player, The Shred Shed is the perfect companion to help you elevate your guitar skills and understanding of music theory.
+Get ready to rock and roll like never before with The Shred Shed!

+## Features
-This music theory practice aid currently includes two tools:
+The Shred Shed currently includes two powerful tools:

-- A Guitar Fretboard Visualizer
-- A Music Theory Calculator
+- **Guitar Fretboard Visualizer:** This tool allows you to visualize chords and scale shapes on the guitar neck, making it easier to learn and practice complex chord shapes and scales.

+- **Music Theory Calculator:** This tool displays the note names and scale degrees of a selected chord or scale, helping you understand the theory behind the music you're playing.

 ## Technologies Used
-- Java 17: A programming language used to build the backend server-side code.
+- Java 17
-- Spring Boot 3 & Spring Framework 6: A Java framework used to build web applications.
+- Spring Boot 3 & Spring Framework 6
-- Maven: A Java build automation tool.
-- React.js: A JavaScript library used to build the frontend user interface.
-- Mantine: A collection of React components used to style the user interface.
-- Git: Version control system for managing source code history.
+- React.js
+- Mantine
+- HTML & CSS
+- Maven
+- Git

 ## Fretboard Visualizer
 Here are some GIFs demonstrating the functionality of the Fretboard Visualizer Tool: